tiyd-python-adam-jon/question-box/README.md

  $ heroku config:set SECRET_KEY=`python -c 'import random; print("".join([random.choice("abcdefghijklmnopqrstuvwxyz0123456789") for i in range(50)]))'`
  ```

- * Now, create a new file in the `question-box` directory called `.env` with the following contents where `[your_secret_key]` is replaced with the secret key used in your own heroku server from the previous step:
+ * Now, create a new file in the `question-box` directory called `.env` with the following contents where `[your_secret_key]` is replaced with the secret key generated in the previous step:
  ```
  DATABASE_URL=postgres:///questionbox
  DJANGO_SETTINGS_MODULE=questionbox.heroku_settings